The-Viper-One/Invoke-MultiRDP/README.md

 # Invoke-MultiRDP

-A modified fork of [fabianosrc/TermsrvPatcher](https://github.com/fabianosrc/TermsrvPatcher), designed for integration with [PsMapExec](https://github.com/The-Viper-One/PsMapExec).
+A modified fork of [fabianosrc/TermsrvPatcher](https://github.com/fabianosrc/TermsrvPatcher), designed for integration with [PsMapExec](https://github.com/The-Viper-One/PsMapExec) which can also be run standalone.
 This fork also allow for cleanup and restoration of configuration.

 This fork incorporates community patches to support the latest Windows versions, including **Windows Server 2025** and **Windows 11 25H2**.
 As submitted via pull request by the following users: